 \subsubsection{Interview Procedure}

-The interviews were conducted from December 2020 to January 2021.
-We used video or audio conferencing tools (i.e., WeChat, Zoom) to interview participants based on their preferences.
+The interviews were conducted from December 2020 to January 2021 and used video or audio conferencing tools (i.e., WeChat, Zoom) to interview participants based on their preferences.
 All interviews were conducted in Mandarin Chinese.
-The first author led the interviews, asked questions, and recorded the audios.
+The first author led the interviews, asked questions, and recorded the audio.
 The second author took notes.
-Both researchers are fluent in Mandarin Chinese.
-Before conducting the interviews, we ran two pilot studies to test the interview procedure.
-All researchers participated in the pilot studies and provided feedback, and the pilot results were excluded from this work.
+Both researchers were fluent in Mandarin Chinese.
+Before conducting the interviews, pilot studies were run with two volunteers to test the interview procedure.
+All researchers participated in the pilot studies and provided feedback.
+The pilot results were excluded from the results.

-The interview contained two primary parts: the first part was to let participants validate the malicious selling strategies that the researchers identified from the recordings, and the second part was to let participants share their experiences about how they reacted to malicious selling.
+The interview contained two primary sections: the first section investigated what malicious selling strategies participants experienced, and the second section let participants share their experiences about how they reacted to malicious selling.

-At the beginning of the interview, we started with some icebreaker questions, such as ``How often do you watch livestream?'' ``how long have you watched livestream for shopping?''
-Then, we dived into participants' shopping experiences on livestream.
+At the beginning of the interview, we started with some icebreaker questions, such as ``How often do you watch livestreams?'' or ``How long have you watched livestreams for shopping?''
+Then, we dove into participants' shopping experiences on livestream platforms.
 We asked ``Have you bought something on any livestream platforms?''
-Then, we asked participants to talk about the most recent/impressive shopping experience in detail.
+Then, we asked participants to talk about their most recent/impressive shopping experience in detail.
 We also asked the participants about their perceptions of streamers and other viewers in the livestream channel(s).

-The questions were designed to help participants recall as many of their shopping experiences in livestream channels as they could.
-If the participants had difficulty in recalling an experience, we asked the participants to show us the livestream platform and describe the interface designs to us.
-It proved very helpful for participants to recall behaviors of themselves and streamers.
+The questions were designed to help participants recall as many of their shopping experiences in livestream channels as possible.
+If the participant had difficulty recalling an experience, we asked them to show us the livestream platform and describe the interface design.
+This technique helped participants recall their, and streamers', behaviors.